csquires/synthetic-potential-outcomes-aistats2025/README.md

-# Code for *Synthetic Potential Outcomes for Mixtures of Treatment effects*
+# Code for *Synthetic Potential Outcomes and Causal Mixture Identifiability*

 ## Setup instructions
 Our code was tested with Python 3.9 and should be compatible with Python>=3.9.
 To install the necessary packages: